 (b.
-1991, Uzbekistan) lives and works in London, United Kingdom.
+1991, Uzbekistan) lives and works in London, UK.
 Her formal education in monumental painting laid the foundation for her artistic identity.
 Rooted in the reinterpretation of mural techniques, her multidisciplinary practice unfolds primarily through textiles dyed naturally and extends into wood carving, watercolor, and digital art.

 At the core of Spowart’s conceptual approach lies a theme of corporeality and identity.
 Through her artistic research, she seeks to connect with the past and inherited memories of previous generations — tracing stories of migration, cultural shifts, and the post-Soviet transformations of Central Asia.
 Every stitch on vintage textiles evokes memory, uncovering layered meanings within objects, gestures, and traditions.
 Through this process, meticulous handwork grows into a meditative ritual — a quiet act of remembrance and transformation.